Teamdevopsnorway/Fjaern-app/README.md

 ## Recent Updates

-### Navigation Fix (Latest - Requires App Reload)
+### Navigation Error Fix - PLEASE RELOAD YOUR APP

-- Fixed navigation context error by switching from props-based navigation to hooks
-- All screens now use `useNavigation()` hook instead of navigation props
-- Added initialization delay in App.tsx to ensure navigation context is ready
-- Cleared Metro bundler cache
-- **ACTION REQUIRED: Please reload the app in the Vibecode mobile app to see the fix**
+**IMPORTANT: The navigation error has been fixed, but you need to reload the app to see the changes.**

+#### What was fixed:
+- Reverted to prop-based navigation (using `navigation` props instead of `useNavigation()` hooks)
+- Removed all `useNavigation()` hook calls that were causing the context error
+- Simplified App.tsx to use standard NavigationContainer setup
+- All screens now receive navigation via props from React Navigation

+#### How to reload the app:
+1. **In the Vibecode mobile app**, shake your device or use the dev menu
+2. Tap "Reload" to refresh the app with the latest changes
+3. The navigation error should be completely gone

+The app code is now properly configured and should work perfectly once you reload!

+---

 ## Notes